-CACHE RESOURCE Pueblo NWS CO-01 - C. Briefings Either NWS or RMCC meteorologists will conduct briefings upon request, time and resources permitting.
+- C. Briefings Either NWS or RMCC meteorologists will conduct briefings upon request, time and resources permitting.
 RMCC meteorologists will provide briefings for strategic planning during organized RMA MAC. - D. Conference Calls April 1 through October 31 RMA NWS offices and RMA Predictive Services may conduct daily or weekly conference calls to discuss the current and forecasted fire weather situation during periods of significant fire activity.
-These dates and times are flexible and may change based on the fire situation. - E. WIMS IDs for NFDRS Stations All NFDRS observation stations are assigned a 6-digit NWS station identification number for use in WIMS.
-As of March 1, 2012 All 6-Digit IDs will be requested from Rocky Mountain Area Predictive Services.
-To request an ID please email both Russ Mann (rmann@blm.gov) and Tim Mathewson (t2mathew@blm.gov).
-Phone 303-445-4300.
-VII.
-2012 Predictive Services Area Map and NWS Fire Weather Zones Predictive Services Area Map
+These dates and times are flexible and may change based on the fire situation. - E. WIMS IDs for NFDRS Stations All NFDRS observation stations are assigned a 6- digit NWS station identification number for use in WIMS.
+All 6-Digit IDs will be requested through the Rocky Mountain Area RAWS/WIMS/NFDRS charter.
+To request an ID please email both Dave Carter (david_carter@fws.gov) and Flint Cheney (fcheney@fs.fed.us). - F. NWSChat Coordination When an IMET is deployed, coordination via NWSChat will take place in the 'rmccfirechat' room that has already been established.
+This private room will serve to coordinate information between WFOs, IMETs and land management agencies and is preferred since pre-issuance warning decisions can be discussed.
+Media and other outside entities do not have access to the 'rmccfirechat' room.

+2021 NWS Fire Weather Zones

 VIII.
 Interagency Change of Service Procedures

 Recommended NWS fire weather service changes must be reviewed and agreed upon by land agency user groups, Rocky Mountain Area Predictive Services, and National Weather Service.
 Review, discussions and agreements can take place through annual Land Agency/NWS meetings, AOP meetings, email, or conference calls.
 Service changes include adding experimental products, new "official" fire weather products, and new formats to routine and non-routine fire weather products (FWF, SPOTs, etc).
 Additionally, when recommending local or regional fire weather service changes, the National Weather Service will act in accordance with policies and procedures outlined in NWSI 10-102 and 10-1805 and will be responsible for:

-- 1. contacting local user groups (i.e. Local Fire Management Officers and Dispatch Centers) to discuss and come to agreement on recommended service changes.

-- 2. contacting Rocky Mountain Area Predictive Services to discuss and come to agreement on recommended service changes.

-- 3. obtaining internal approval for such changes.
+- 1. Contacting local user groups (i.e. Local Fire Management Officers and Dispatch Centers) to discuss and come to agreement on recommended service changes. - 2.
+Contacting Rocky Mountain Area Predictive Services to discuss and come to agreement on recommended service changes. - 3.
+Obtaining internal approval for such changes.

 A consensus must be reached among interagency user groups prior to the implementation of service changes.

 IX.
-EFFECTIVE DATES ON THE AOP
+EFFECTIVE DATES OF THE AOP - May 1, 2021 to April 30, 2022

-March 1, 2012 to March 1, 2013

 This AOP shall be effective on the date the last signature is placed on the signature section and it will remain in effect until the date the last signature is placed on the signature page the following year.
 Updates or amendments may be added in the interim upon agreement of all signatories.

 X. AGENCY SIGNATURES (On file)

-/s/Robert Jones 3/1/12

-Chair Date

-Rocky Mountain Area Coordinating Group

-/s/Kenneth Harding 3/1/12

-Acting Chief, Integrated Services Division Date

-NWS Central Region Headquarters

-/s/Jennifer Zeltwanger 3/1/12

-Emergency Response Specialist/Fire Weather Program Manager Date

-NWS Central Region Headquarters

-/s/James Fletcher 3/1/12

-Rocky Mountain Area Coordination Center Manager Date

-Rocky Mountain Coordination Center

-/s/Timothy O. Mathewson 3/1/12

-Fire Weather Program Manager, RMA Predictive Services Date

-Rocky Mountain Coordination Center
+/s/Kelly Allen Deputy Chief, Integrated Services Division NWS Central Region Headquarters 04/28/2021 Date /s/Christopher Foltz Emergency Response Specialist/Fire Weather Program Manager NWS Central Region Headquarters 04/28/2021 Date /s/Russ Mann Rocky Mountain Area Fire Weather Program Manager (Acting), Rocky Mountain Coordination Center 04/28/2021 Date